Table of Contents

-Inside Federal Bureau of Prisons (BOP) there are SORT teams.
-SORT is abbreviation for Special Operations and Response Teams.
-In total, The Federal Bureau of Prisons has three teams that are part of its program for improving emergency preparedness.
-The Special Operations and Response Team (SORT) has 15 members which include a security systems expert, a firearms and tactical officer and an emergency medical treatment specialist.
+Inside the Federal Bureau of Prisons (BOP) there are Special Operations and Response Teams.
+In total, the Federal Bureau of Prisons has three teams that are part of its program for improving emergency preparedness.
+The Special Operations and Response Team (SORT) has 15 members which include a security systems expert, firearms and tactical officer and an emergency medical treatment specialist.
 SORT members meet strict academic, psychological and physical requirements.
-SORT are supplemented by Disturbance Control Teams and Hostage Negotiation Teams.
+SORT is supplemented by Disturbance Control Teams and Hostage Negotiation Teams.

 Federal BOP Special Operations and Response Teams have handled dozens of high-profile emergency situations in the past eight years–and not all have been institutional crises.
 From their work during the Atlanta and Oakdale prison disturbances of 1987 to the Los Angeles street riots of 1992, these units have used their special training to provide valuable control and recovery services.

 The Federal Bureau of Prisons established an Office of Emergency Preparedness in May 1990 to coordinate the agency’s national emergency response capability and to provide oversight and guidance to its Special Operations and Response Team (SORT) program.
 In addition, the office functions as the agency’s liaison with other agencies in all emergency response-related areas and provides BOP managers with training in emergency planning and response.